JanMiotk/DziennikBaltycki/README.md

 It is necessary to instal all requirement libraries

-Download a couple of files using Dzieniki Bałtycki
+Download a couple of files using Dziennik Bałtycki

-You should create your own database from SQL Server and change appsettings.json
+You should create your own database in SQL Server and change appsettings.json
 ```
 "ConnectionStrings": {
     "Sql": "Data Source =.\\SQLEXPRESS; Initial Catalog = catalog; Integrated Security = True"